Ravid-Nahmias/Ravid-Nahmias/README.md

 <h2> About Me </h2>

-- 🌱 I’m Ravid Nahmias, very passinate FullStack Developer
+- 🌱 I’m Ravid Nahmias, very passionate FullStack Developer

 - 💬 My great passion is to challange myself, create new things and continue to grow and learn.